Break-Through-Tech/Consulting-1C-ai-powered-sas-migration/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
 In this project, you will use SAS datasets and legacy SAS programs and large language model (LLM)-based agentic AI techniques to translate SAS code into Python, validate outputs, and generate documentation of data processing workflows.
-This will help our company efficiently migrate legacy SAS systems to modern, scalable Python-based data pipelines while reducing manual effort and errors.
+This will help our company address the challenge of efficiently migrating legacy SAS systems to modern, scalable Python-based data pipelines while reducing manual effort and errors.

 ### Success Criteria
-Success will be measured by the accuracy, completeness, and usability of the end-to-end migration system.
-A successful outcome includes a functional prototype that reliably migrates a SAS pipeline, validates results, and explains the transformation process.
+Success for this project will be measured through a combination of accuracy, completeness, and usability of the end-to-end migration system.
+A successful project will deliver a functional, end-to-end prototype that can reliably migrate a SAS data pipeline to Python, validate the results, and clearly explain the transformation process.

+### Stretch Goals
+Although the core task is already complex due to macros and algorithmic logic in the pipeline.
+Additional work could include improving validation, enhancing documentation, building a simple demo interface, or applying the system to more complex SAS programs if time permits.

 ### Project Milestones